openmsr/CAD_to_OpenMC/paper.md

 is a useful measure for performance.
 Notably the errors found (fig. \ref{fig:voldiff}) are dominated by the error in the stochastic volume estimator, not the volume error itself.
 This is evidenced by the very small error in burst- and control-rod volume for the detailed model, which were run with smaller tolerances.
+Additionally, we have used the benchmark CSG-model to verify a few volumes in the detailed model.
+A CSG-model generally yields shorter runtimes, which allows tighter tolerance while also remaining practical.
+Notably, the CSG-benchmark deviates slightly from the CAD-model constructed from drawings, suggesting there is an underlying discrepancy internally in the benchmark, which may have to be addressed.

 The 5 cases considered, each have different settings for the control- and burst-rods (see tables \ref{tab_bm_giv_rod_pos} and \ref{tab_det_giv_rod_pos}).